AdaiasMagdiel/erlenmeyer/README.md

 $app = new App(logger: $customLogger);
 ```

-**Important Note:** If no logger is explicitly provided, the `App` will create a `DefaultLogger` without a log directory, which means no logging will occur.
+**Important Note:** If no logger is explicitly provided, the `App` will create a `FileLogger` without a log directory, which means no logging will occur.
 You must configure a logger explicitly to enable logging.

 ## Tests